-- 1.1 This Statement is being submitted in support of a full planning application for: - "Conversion of existing stone barn into a single self-build bungalow with associated infrastructure and ancillary facilities." - 1.2 The agricultural buildings have historically gained planning consent for conversion into 5 holiday let accommodation units (Class C3 Use Class) on 29th May 2014 (Ref: 4/13/2489/F01). - 1.3 Prior Approval of Proposed Change of Use of Agricultural Buildings to 3 dwellings was the subsequently approved on 5th September 2015 (Ref: 4/15/2263/0F1) under Class MB of the now superseded General Permitted Development Order (GPDO) 2014. - 1.4 A Class Q application was submitted for 3 no. dwellings under the tolerances outlined in the General Permitted Development Order 2015 (as amended) (GPDO), but the Council considered that the extent of works exceeded the 'reasonably necessary' tolerance outlined in the GPDO. - 1.5 The landowner is, therefore, bringing forward the bungalow application first given that he has already agreed to sell this to Ross Powe, a local gentleman that has inputted into the design of the proposed 2-bed bungalow that is the subject of this planning application.
+1.1 This Statement is being submitted in support of a full planning application for:

+"Conversion of existing stone barns into two dwellings including the sub-division of existing garden and car parking areas with associated infrastructure and ancillary facilities."

+- 1.2 The traditional stone barns have historically gained planning consent for conversion into 5 holiday let accommodation units (Class C3 Use Class) on 29th May 2014 (Ref: 4/13/2489/F01). - 1.3 Prior Approval of Proposed Change of Use of Agricultural Buildings to 3 dwellings was the subsequently approved on 5th September 2015 (Ref: 4/15/2263/0F1) under Class MB of the now superseded General Permitted Development Order (GPDO) 2014. - 1.4 A Class Q application was submitted for 3 no. dwellings under the tolerances outlined in the General Permitted Development Order 2015 (as amended) (GPDO), but the Council considered that the extent of works exceeded the 'reasonably necessary' tolerance outlined in the GPDO. - 1.5 The landowner subsequently brought forward the self-build bungalow (Ref: 4/24/2392/0F1) that was subsequently approved on 14th February 2025.